TakeruAce/takeruace.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Takeru Hashimoto (japanese name: 橋本 健) is currently a Ph.D student at the Cyber Interface Laboratory in The University of Tokyo in Japan.
+Takeru Hashimoto (japanese name: 橋本 健) is currently a project assistant professor at the Cyber Interface Laboratory in The University of Tokyo in Japan.
 He is studying computer science, human computer interaction and robotics in the graduate school of The University of Tokyo.
-He received his master's degree in information science and technology and bachelor's degree in mechano-informatics engineering from The University of Tokyo in 2020 and 2018 respectively.
+He received his Ph.D. in information science and technology, master's degree in information science and technology and bachelor's degree in mechano-informatics engineering from The University of Tokyo in 2023, 2020 and 2018 respectively.
 His awards include the Young Researcher's Award from the virtual reality society of Japan and the Honorable Mention Award in SIGCHI.
 His current research area is Virtual / Augmented Reality of haptics and Human-Augmentation.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Takeru_HASHIMOTO.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my resumé {{< staticref "media/CV_Takeru_HASHIMOTO.pdf" "newtab" >}}here{{< /staticref >}}.